 - Batter Up!: His instrument of choice.
 Useful against flowers...boulders... people whom the ghost girl holds grudges against...

 - But Thou Must!: When he has the chance to kill Tohma and Sohta, he refuses to do it, as it goes against his principles.
 In the first case, it is the Library Girl who kills Tohma, and in the other case, it’s a voice in his head (implied to be Aki) who forces him to kill Sohta.

 - Determinator: Like his female counterpart.
-He refuses to kill Tohma or Sohta, even knowing it is for the sake of Misao, however.
+However, he refuses to kill Tohma or Sohta, even knowing it is for the sake of Misao.

 - Hello, [Insert Name Here]: His default name is Aki, much like his female counterpart.
 He is called Akito here because Word of God considered calling him Akito when adding him in Version 2.

 - Heroic Sacrifice: Like Aki, he initially offers himself when he learns that one more sacrifice is needed to appease Misao.
 He even goes to the altar and begs Misao to take his life, but she refuses to harm him.

 - New Game+: Initially unlockable in a second playthrough in Version 2.
 The Definitive Edition, and Version 3 of the free version, avert this, even allowing you to play the “Truth” ending with him.
 You still have to go through the main story as him first, though.

 - Nice Guy: Even nicer than Aki, as he seems upset even when Yoshino is killed.
 Fridge Brilliance kicks in when you realize that of the two, only Aki would know how Yoshino acts without any guys around.